okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 The app on the Gcloud console is a basic server which gives a JWT and allows you to use this to access a secure route.

 ### 12 factor apps

+You can think of the 12 factors as quintessential to building an app that deals with `portability`, `deployability` and `scalability`.